groupprojecttamusa/Group-Project/README.md

 - [x] **Complete Algoriths and elements for Spinner**
 - [x] **Complete Alortithms and elements for RPSLS**

-- cut user stories
-- [ ] **Complete Algorithms and elements for stats screen** from the original requirements
+- cut user stories from the original requirements **Complete Algorithms and elements for stats screen** **Complete Splash Screen screen**

 [Add video/gif of your current application that shows build progress]
 <img src="YOUR_WIREFRAME_IMAGE_URL" width=600>